HarrisonWismer/RadialProfile/README.md

 Radial Profiling of User-Defined ROIs Using Napari.

-Radial Profile analysis measures the intensity around a specified point as a function of distance.
+Radial Profile analysis measures the intensity in a ring around a specified point as a function of distance.
 The basic idea is that a center point and radius are specified, and pixel intensity values within each ring (at each radius value) around the center are added up and divided by the total number of pixels in that ring.
 This is done at each radius value up until the specified radius.

 This script in particular, aims to make performing this type of radial profile analysis easier and faster.
 All that needs to be done is to manually draw ROIs with their center points.
-The smallest possible bounding box is then fit around the drawn ROI with pixels within the bounding box but outside of the ROI blacked out.
+The smallest possible bounding box is then fit around the drawn ROI with pixels that are within the bounding box but outside the roi masked.
 The radial profile is then taken, with radius values increasing until reaching the edge of the image.

 This plugin was inspired by the ImageJ [Radial Profile Plugin](https://imagej.nih.gov/ij/plugins/radial-profile.html) and [Radial Profile Extended Plugin](https://imagej.nih.gov/ij/plugins/radial-profile-ext.html).
-This plugin aims to perform the same kind of analysis as these plugins while also being easier to use when profiling multiple/many regions of interest.
+This plugin aims to perform the same kind of analysis as these plugins while also being easier to use when profiling multiple/many regions of interest and doing automatic masking.

 ## Dependencies:
 There is a provided Conda Environment file camed rpEnv.yml that can be used to create a Conda environment with all dependencies already installed.